fernanipmo/CFTICCD3820611/Mod04/ZZ-lab/Lab 04 Constructing a polyglot data solution_fpm.md

    > **Note**: The **dotnet add package** command will add the **Microsoft.Azure.Cosmos** package from **NuGet**.
 For more information, go to: [Microsoft.Azure.Cosmos](https://www.nuget.org/packages/Microsoft.Azure.Cosmos/3.4.1).

-7. Using the same terminal, build the .NET console application:
+8. At the command prompt, enter the following command, and then select Enter to build the .NET console application:

    CodeCopy